Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Not all equivalences to RH are created equal

 \subsection{Other differentiation-like operations}

 de Bruijn~\cite{dB} and Newman~\cite{N} considered the following operation, which uses the notation of \eqref{eqn:Xiexp},

 The de Bruijn-Newman constant is defined by $\Lambda = \inf\{t\ :\ \Xi_t \text{ has only real zeros}\}$.
 Since $\Xi_0 = \Xi$, the Riemann Hypothesis is equivalent to $\Lambda \le 0$.
 Newman conjectured $\Lambda \ge 0$, which was proven recently by Rodgers and Tao~\cite{RT}.
 That result was generalized to the extended Selberg class (most of which does not satisfy the analogue of the Riemann Hypothesis) by Dobner~\cite{Do}.
 As Dobner notes, the method ``does not require any information about the zeros'' of the function.
+In particular, these results say nothing about Lehmer pairs of zeros, which is somewhat ironic since previously the lower bounds on $\Lambda$ came from Lehmer pairs.

 The de~Bruijn-Newman operation $\Xi \to \Xi_t$ has several properties in common with differentiation $\Xi \to \Xi^{(j)}$.
 For example, if $\Xi_{t_0}$ has only real zeros then $\Xi_t$ has only real zeros for all~$t > t_0$.
 Also, if $t > 0$ then as $x\to \infty$ the zeros of $\Xi_t(x)$ approach equal spacing.
 Thus, the de~Bruijn-Newman operation is even more efficient than differentiation at losing information and causing the zeros to approach equal spacing.